-Lately, I’ve been reading a book titled “On Living” by hospice chaplain Kerry Egan.
+Lately I’ve been reading a book called “On Living” by hospice chaplain Kerry Egan.

 When I like a book, I really, really like it.

 (If I have it on loan from a friend or the library, sometimes I also consider not giving it back.
 Ever.)

 In the case of “On Living,” keeping it with me as long as possible feels kind of the same as keeping my fear of death at bay.

 You see, the moment I passed the ripe old age of 40, I began to develop what I can only realistically call “death anxiety.”

 Basically, I am anxious about having to at some point in the future do something I have never done before and be able to do it well (very well, ideally).

 For this reason, I find myself quite drawn to reading books about dying people, and people who work with dying people, and people who have had near-death experiences.

 In lieu of any chance to actually practice death, I can at least read about it and learn all I can to try and prepare.

 As it turns out, one of the most valuable bits of preparatory advice popped up right in the opening chapter of “On Living.”